GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-80/index.md

 device.

-One of the most common uses cases is for deciding whether to promote the installation of your PWA, if your native app isn’t installed.
-Or, you might want to disable some functionality of one app if it’s provided by the other app.
+One of the most common uses cases is for deciding whether to promote the installation of your PWA, if your native app isn't installed.
+Or, you might want to disable some functionality of one app if it's provided by the other app.

 ## New origin trials {: #ot-new }

 ### Content indexing API

-How do you let users know about content you’ve cached in your PWA?
-There’s a discovery problem here.
+How do you let users know about content you've cached in your PWA?
+There's a discovery problem here.
 Will they know to open your app?
 Or what content is available?